sondekalboussi/BSAMTBGan/README.md

 # Pipeline workflow

       MTB strain identification using Spotyping

       Trimming of the bad quality reads using Trimmomatic

       Mapping reads using bwa and novocraft to the H37Rv reference genome

       Realignment around the indels and base quality qualibration using GATK

       Mark and remove PCR duplicates using picard

       Merge bam files in case we have one sample with reads coming from different libraries

       Check genome coverage and reads mappability: Only accept reads with genome coverage >=40 and/or reads mappability >=90

       Joint varant call using GATK haplotypeCaller

       Structural variant call using Delly

       Gene annotation using Annovar

-   Filter out all SNPs that arose in repetitive regions of the genome (please check Exclude.txt in Data directory)
+      Filter out all SNPs that arose in repetitive regions of the genome (please check Exclude.txt in Data sub_folder)

-Converting the gtf file into genepred file for Annovar gene annotation must be run on linux OS (no mac/windows version),please install libpng12-0 :sudo apt-get install to be able to run  code
+Make sure to download the software in requirement.txt (Data subfolder) Converting the gtf file into genepred file for Annovar gene annotation must be run on linux OS (no mac/windows version),please install libpng12-0 :sudo apt-get install to be able to run  code
 You can download the gtfToGenePred code from http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/.